serain/crack-sec-eng-interviews/README.md

 ## Networking

 Be able to talk about some of these things.
 For example if the topic is "TLS" you should be able to describe the handshake, how a session master key is derived, the kind of crypto involved...
-What problems are gRPC and HTTP/2.0 solving?
+What problems are gRPC and HTTP/2.0 solving and how are they doing that?

 ### Question Prep